metasikander/www.BitcoinHivemind.com/index.md

 Please disregard any message you may read about a "Hivemind ICO".
 These messages are all fabrications.
 These are written by fraudsters.
 Hivemind is in R&D stage, and this notice will be removed when that changes.

+### Anarchapulco 2019

+See the [slides](http://bitcoinhivemind.com/presentations/anarchapulco-2019.pdf) and [transcript](http://bitcoinhivemind.com/presentations/anarchapulco-2019-speech.pdf) of my 20 minute talk, delivered at Anarchapulco 2019.
+This presentation tries to quickly cover the most important material.

 ### TABconf Jan 2018

 The "why" of this project ([slides here](http://bitcoinhivemind.com/presentations/hm-why.pdf)):